-:Before submitting your support request in the forum ☑, please
+Before submitting your support request in the forum 2, please:

-- (Look for a solution in the Handbook & (search the Handbook & - Check the How Tos ☑, FAQ ☑ and Tutorials ☑ • - Search It the forums of the website to see if someone has already encountered the same problem •
+- Check the How Tos &, FAQ & and Tutorials & - Search It the forums of the website to see if someone has already encountered the same problem has been fixed/implemented already.

-:(If posting in either the issue tracker & (for established reports), or forum & (for inquiries/discussions
+If posting in either the issue tracker 🖸 (for established reports), or forum 🖸 (for inquiries/discussions):

-Try to reproduce the issue with the latest nightly 2.
-You may also view and version history 2 to check whether it •
+• Try to reproduce the issue with the latest nightly 2.
+You may also view and version history 2 to check whether it